Daudi-Lazarre/Programming-in-C-feat.-Stephen-Kochan/README.md

 Hey, genius!

-My name is Daudi (some people know me as Lucas) and I'm speaking to you behind a computer screen.
+My name is Daudi and I'm speaking to you behind a computer screen.
 Isn't that kinda weird?

 Anyway, as a fellow programmer, learning C as my first programming language is